datalad-handbook/book/docs/basics/101-121-siblings.rst

 Consider, for example, that your room mate might have googled about DataLad a bit.
-In the depths of the web, he might have found useful additional information, such a script on `dataset nesting <https://raw.githubusercontent.com/datalad/datalad.org/7e8e39b1f08d0a54ab521586f27ee918b4441d69/content/asciicast/seamless_nested_repos.sh>`_.
+In the depths of the web, he might have found useful additional information, such a script on `dataset nesting <https://raw.githubusercontent.com/datalad/datalad.org/7e8e39b1/content/asciicast/seamless_nested_repos.sh>`_.
-Because he found this very helpful in understanding dataset nesting concepts, he decided to download it `from GitHub <https://raw.githubusercontent.com/datalad/datalad.org/7e8e39b1f08d0a54ab521586f27ee918b4441d69/content/asciicast/seamless_nested_repos.sh>`_, and saved it in the ``code/`` directory.
+Because he found this very helpful in understanding dataset nesting concepts, he decided to download it from GitHub, and saved it in the ``code/`` directory.

 He does it using the datalad command :dlcmd:`download-url` that you experienced in section :ref:`createDS` already: This command will